mailcow/mailcow-dockerized-docs/docs/getstarted/prerequisite-dns.en.md

 ## Reverse DNS of your IP address

 Make sure that the PTR record of your IP address matches the FQDN of your mailcow host: `${MAILCOW_HOSTNAME}` [^1].
 This record is usually set at the provider you leased the IP address (server) from.
+Please make sure that you create the record for IPv4 and IPv6 address (if you are using IPv6)!

 ## The minimal DNS configuration